livia23k/livia23k.github.io/_posts/tech/2023-11-05-cryptosystem.md

 Then on each side, they multifplied the key they got to their own private key power.
 So they shared the same secret at the end.
 (For A: $ g^{ba} $; for B: $ g^{ab} $)

 > Note: the $ g^{ba} $ is not used for direct message encrypt or decrypt.
 It is used for generating other symmetric keys later for encryption and decryption.

+**Vulneralbility**

+1. Key Exchange without Authentication.
+Cannot detect man-in-the-middle.

+> Solution: using authentication portocal.

+2. DoS attack caused by forced exponentiation; timing attack.

+> Adversary sending arbitrary messages, looks like the exchanging expotiention key, to B. Then on B side, he must spend lots of time to compute his expotiention.
+So, he can't respond to other server's messages.
+>
+> Solution: Cypto cookie - MAC.
+If the message B received does not contain MAC messages, B will not respond to it.

 ### 2.2 Secure Level